 What made Teddy and his offspring so powerful in our gene pool is that they carried the female side of the strains we were saturated with.
 Pocahontas, possibly the most significant mare ever, was in all good American horses multiple times, but only through her sons- there were no daughter lines in the US.
 Teddy, through his sire Ajax, gave us three of those daughters: Ayacanora, Araucaria and the rare Herione of Lucknow.
 Further, all the good horses carried multiple lines of St. Simon, both sons and daughters, but Teddy brought in his full sister: Angelica.
 So, besides having the great sire pedigree, Teddy carried the missing genetic puzzle pieces for the US Thoroughbred.
 The effect on our racing industry was immediate and powerful.
 Within a very short time the American Thoroughbred began conquering the European Classics, and was soon on it's way to being considered the best Thoroughbred in the world.

-Teddy continues to give sex balanced genetic gifts.
-In many German based Warmblood pedigrees you will find a strong presence of Dark Ronald's sons: Prunus, Wallenstein and Herold, this is the male Bay Ronald line.
+Perhaps you have noticed that in many German based Warmblood pedigrees you will find a strong presence of Dark Ronald's sons: Prunus, Wallenstein and Herold, this is the male Bay Ronald line.
 Teddy once again comes to the rescue, by providing the much needed female component.
 His dam, Rondeau is the daughter of Bay Ronald, therefore the sister to Dark Ronald.
 Sex balancing re-energizes the genetic power of good lines.
+So he not only brings the jump trait to mating, but he provides a dynamic sex-balance, energizing it and improving its transmission.

 Breeding theory is not easy to master, pedigrees can be difficult to grasp, but the result can be world changing- the history is there.
 What could you do with your breeding stock if you balanced and reinforced the important lines?